Otto Warmbier's parents blast N. Korea as "terrorists" for treatment of son

-“They kidnapped Otto, they tortured him, they intentionally injured him, they are not victims, they are terrorists,” Fred Warmbier told Fox News Channel’s “Fox & Friends,” describing, with his wife Cindy Warmbier, their feelings about the return of their gravely injured son.
+“They kidnapped Otto, they tortured him, they intentionally injured him,” Fred Warmbier told Fox News’ “Fox & Friends,” with his wife, Cindy.
+"They are not victims.
+They are terrorists."

 “Now we see North Korea claiming to be a victim and that the world is picking on them,” he added.
 “We’re here to tell you that they’re not a victim, they’re terrorists.”